Looking for part time work whilst you study- where to start

 - Sign up with Kent Union Jobshop for local and part time work.

-- Find vacancies on our vacancy site https://careers.kent.ac.uk/
+- Find "Part-time, temporary, seasonal work" on our jobs board TargetConnect https://careers.kent.ac.uk/

 - Customer service, retail, hospitality, cleaning and care work are some areas of employment for students, there are 2 main ways to find and apply for this work.